PtitLuca/SmartBootstrap/README.md

 ## What can this project do ?

 **Write**

+Well it is your job, but there is a place for it :wink:

 - You can write the smart contract in the `contracts` folder.
 - It contains an Inbox contract by default.